julianpinedayyz/raspberryPiSetup/README.md

 ##Install screen (Optional but really useful)

 If we exit our SSH session while there's a long build happening, then the build will stop causing some breakage.
 We don't want that.
 We can solve that problem with screen.
 Screen will let you run long builds and resume later when you SSH again to your Pi.
 Is like running task in the background of your Pi.
-After isnatilling it, you could run the node.js installation using screen.
+After installing it, you could run the node.js installation using screen.
 Here are the steps:

 1. Run `sudo apt-get install screen`
 2. After the installation, run `screen` to start a screen session.
 You'll get a new terminal window.
 From that terminal window you can run the node.js installation bellow and forget about broken pipes.

 If you want to SSH again and resume your session, you just need to run `screen -r`.
-After the proceess has ended, you can exit the session and terminate it just by typing `exit`.
-Ypou can have multiple sessions and terminate them.
+After the process has ended, you can exit the session and terminate it just by typing `exit`.
+You can have multiple sessions and terminate them.
 You can find more info about that [here](http://www.tecmint.com/screen-command-examples-to-manage-linux-terminals/).

 ##Install node.js (latest version 04/04/2015)